Wooden Decks for Inground Swimming Pools: Cost, Types, and More

 - How much does it cost?

-The wood makes all the difference, and before you decide what kind to use, make sure you know what’s important to you.
+The wood makes all the difference, and choosing the best wood for your pool deck starts with knowing what matters most to you.
 Use these questions to prioritize your needs and then filter through the wood types based on their properties.

 Some of the most common types of wood used for pool decks include pine, teak, cedar, and mahogany.
 Let’s look at the pros and cons of each one in detail: